vaishnukulkarni/STEPin_SEAT_MONITORING_SYSTEM/3_Implementation/simulation/README.md

-# Blinky Project In Action
+# SIMULATION OF SEAT MONITORING SYSTEM